-schlumpy Posted November 12, 2020 Share Posted November 12, 2020 Well Narie you could try a temporary prescription to anti-anxiety medication.
+schlumpy Posted November 12, 2020 Posted November 12, 2020 Well Narie you could try a temporary prescription to anti-anxiety medication.
 That may give you back the control you need to ignore whatsapp or maybe even delete him off of it.
 I would be careful.
 You don't to exchange one bad habit for another but it is a tool in the toolbox.
 Medicating is fine if it's to reach a goal.
 Burning out is another way.
 At some point in time you will become emotionally saturated and the urge to look at his messages will decrease.
 I don't know if that's brain chemical thing or mental energy but it does happen.
 The problem is you never know how long it will take.
-1 Link to post Share on other sites
+1

 Recommended Posts